knmnyn/cs4248-2020/_pages/projects.md

 feedback.
 After the project proposal, you will be assigned a contact TA that you can use as a resource for questions and advice.

-In Weeks 09-10, the staff will meet with all teams for a mandatory graded consultation.
+In Weeks 10-11, the staff will meet with all teams for a mandatory graded consultation.
 Your team will need to prepare a short presentation deck to present to the staff about the progress of your project.

-Detailed grading rubrics for all phases of the project are provided as part of the project reporting templates provided in class, as well as through the accompanying project videos that are released on Week 01.
+Detailed grading rubrics for all phases of the project are provided as part of the project reporting templates provided in class.

 The general grading metrics are as follows:

 * Originality